How to survive the post-holiday blues at work

 What should you do instead?
 Well, time to put your organizational skills to practice and prioritize your workload.
-With the exception of this occasion, you don’t want to complete the hard tasks first thing in the morning.
-Unless you really are a morning type and feel up for it, of course.
-Instead, it’s best to start with tasks that require minimum brainpower and focus on completing hard or urgent tasks within the first few days.
+On this occasion, you don’t want to complete the hard tasks first thing in the morning, unless you are a morning type, of course.
+Instead, it’s best to start with jobs that require minimum brainpower and focus on completing the hard or urgent ones within the next few days.

 Refresh your workspace

-It sure is depressing returning to work only to find that the Christmas decorations are down and everything is back to “normal” (boring!).
+It sure is depressing returning to work only to find that the Christmas decorations are down and everything is back to “normal”.
 It’s even more depressing when you have to take them down yourself.

 To make up for this inevitable return to normal that only worsens the work blues after a vacation, refresh your workspace.
-If anything, it’s a nice way to start the new year with a breath of fresh air in your work environment by bringing a small plant, for example.
+If anything, it’s an excellent way to start the new year with a breath of fresh air in your work environment by bringing a small plant, for example.
 The new year is also an opportunity to reorganize your stuff and declutter your desk.

 Organize an evening out with colleagues

 Chances are that your coworkers are experiencing post-holiday blues too.
-For the sake of keeping the (team) spirits up, why not organize after-work drinks within the first week after you get back to work?
+For the sake of keeping the (team) spirits up, think about organizing after-work drinks within the first week after you get back to work.

 Or else, don’t go back to work after Christmas in your sweatpants.
 Because if you don’t have a strict dress code, you might succumb to post-Christmas depression and go to work looking the way you feel — miserable.

-This is a two-way street, though.
+However, this is a two-way street.
 The way you look affects the way you feel.
-To avoid making matters worse, put on nice clothes and a warm smile (even if you have to force it a little).
-You’ll be amazed by how much difference something so trivial and can make to your work blues.
+To avoid making matters worse, put on your favorite clothes and a warm smile (even if you have to force it a little).
+You’ll be amazed how much difference something so trivial can make to your work blues.

 Don’t return on a Monday (especially if you hate Mondays!)

 No, really.
-Monday is pretty dreadful as-is for most people.
+Monday is pretty dreadful for most people.
 Coming back from holidays on Monday with a whole week ahead is plain cruel.
 Getting back to work on a Wednesday, let’s say, will make the transition a lot easier since you’ll face a three-day workweek instead.
-Not to mention, the upcoming weekend will seem like a brief continuation of your vacation.
+Not to mention that the upcoming weekend will seem like a brief continuation of your vacation.